ThomasWeinert/FluentDOM/README.md

 The idea was born in a workshop of Tobias Schlitt (http://schlitt.info) about the PHP XML extensions at the IPC Spring in Berlin.
 He used this idea to show XPath samples in the session.
 Since then he contributed several ideas and hints.
-The loader concept was his idea, too.
+The basic loader concept was his idea, too.

 FluentDOM is a test driven project.
 We write tests before and during the development.
 You will find the PHPUnit test in the "tests" subdirectory.

-Version 5 is a complete rewrite.
+Version 5 was a complete rewrite.
 It is updated to the new PHP 5.4 syntax.
 It now provides classes that extend PHPs DOMDocument.
 Another focus was XML namespace support for document creation.

+Version 6 bumps the mininmum required PHP version to 5.6.
+Mostly to make use of the variadics syntax.

 ## Table Of Contents
 * Support